Commerce secretary urges North Dakota ag producers to hang tough in trade war

 North Dakota exports roughly two-thirds of its annual $2 billion soybean crop to China.

-Also, the North Dakota Democratic-NPL party held a news conference at a farm in rural Horace.
+In addition, the North Dakota Democratic-NPL party held a counterprotest at a farm about 8 miles south of Fargo in rural Horace.

-The four farmers who spoke said the trade war with China has depressed the prices of soybeans and other crops, and halted orders for soybeans that normally ship through the Pacific Northwest.
+Speakers said they wanted to hold Cramer accountable for his failure to act on the ongoing trade war with China, which has depressed the prices of soybeans and other crops, and halted orders for soybeans that normally ship in high volumes to ports in the Pacific Northwest.

-Jim Dotzenrod, a Wyndmere farmer running for North Dakota Agriculture Commissioner, said soybean prices dropped to $7.33 a bushel, so far, with $9 a bushel being a break-even point for many farmers.
+Jim Dotzenrod, a Wyndmere farmer running for North Dakota Agriculture Commissioner, said there is a big crop of soybeans coming and the tariffs that have sparked a growing trade war have already depressed soybean prices to $7.33 a bushel, with $9 a bushel being a break-even point for many farmers.

 “There’s no Pacific Northwest bid” for soybeans, Dotzenrod said.
 “Those markets have dried up.”

-Dotzenrod praised Sen. Heidi Heitkamp, D-N.D., while calling on Cramer, who's trying to unseat Heitkamp, to back away from support for President Trump's trade strategy.
+Dotzenrod praised Sen. Heidi Heitkamp, D-N.D., while calling on Cramer, who’s trying to unseat Heitkamp, to back away from his unwavering support for President Trump’s trade strategy.

 Dotzenrod also pointed to the latest round of $16 billion in tariffs on Chinese goods that kicked in just after midnight Thursday.
 Those tariffs were immediately met by China with retaliatory tariffs on $16 billion in American goods.